Cloufield/gwaslab/docs/CLI.md

 | `--n` | Add N column with specified value | None |
 | `--chr-prefix` | Prefix for chromosome column | `""` |
 | `--xymt-number` | Use numeric notation for X, Y, MT | False |

+**Gzip and MD5:** With gzip enabled (default), tabular exports use compression level **6**.
+SSF metadata and `--md5sum` (when used) record the MD5 of the compressed `.gz` file GWASLab writes; that digest is not expected to match `md5sum` on the same data compressed manually with the `gzip` command, because gzip header metadata differs between Python and GNU gzip.
+Decompressed sumstats content is equivalent to `gzip -6` on the same plain TSV.
+See [Format.md — Gzip compression and MD5 checksums](Format.md#gzip-compression-and-md5-checksums).

 For complete workflow examples, see [CLI Workflow Examples](CLIWorkflowExamples.md).